Jesus' Parables for Disciples

 The letter's recipients are further described as "strangers" (NIV, KJV), rendered rather accurately by the NRSV as "exiles of the Dispersion."
 The Jews who had moved away from Palestine into the cities of the Roman Empire were called the Diaspora, the Dispersion.
 But Peter doesn't seem to be referring here to Jews, but rather clearly to Christians, "who have been chosen ... for obedience to Jesus Christ...."
 (1:2).
 It seems that the concept of the Diaspora has now been appropriated by the Christian community to refer not to the Jewish Diaspora, but Christians who are scattered throughout the empire (see also James 1:1).

 I don't see any of these as compelling arguments against St. Peter's authorship.
 Indeed, if the Apostle Peter didn't write this letter, then the author is someone taking a pseudonym, claiming to be Peter.
-The early church, which was quite familiar with this practice, wouldn't take such a document as authoritative, which they obviously did.
+The early church, which was quite familiar with this practice, wouldn't have taken such a document as authoritative -- but they obviously ascribed this letter to the apostle.
 Thus I feel confident in identifying the author as the Apostle Peter himself.
 Of course, Peter may have dictated the letter to a secretary who rendered it into excellent Greek.

 Perhaps Silvanus could have served in this role, since Peter concludes his letter by saying, "With the help of Silvanus, whom I regard as a faithful brother, I have written to you briefly..."
 (5:12).
 This may be the Silvanus (sometimes referred to as "Silas") who was an associate of Paul (2 Corinthians 1:19; 1 Thessalonians 1:1; 2 Thessalonians 1:1) -- we just don't know for sure.

 It is difficult to affix a date independently of who is the author.
-Other than local persecutions, the first State-instigated persecution took place in 64 AD when Nero blamed Christians for the Fire of Rome.
-Roman historian Tacitus tells us that Christians were persecuted by Nero with public approval for "hatred of the human race" (Tacitus, Annals, xv.44).
-Early Christian tradition attests that both Peter and Paul lost their lives under Nero (1 Clement 5).
+Other than local persecutions, the first State-instigated persecution took place in 64 AD when Nero blamed Christians for the destruction of Rome by fire.
+Roman historian Tacitus tells us that Christians were persecuted by Nero with public approval for "hatred of the human race."
+Early Christian tradition attests that both Peter and Paul lost their lives under Nero.
 Other persecutions took place under Domitian in 95 AD.
-In 110 or 111 AD, Pliny asks Emperor Trajan for guidance as to what extent he should punish those who have been identified as Christians (Epistle to Trajan, xcvi, xcvii).
+In 110 or 111 AD, Pliny asks Emperor Trajan for guidance as to what extent he should punish those who have been identified as Christians.

 None of these occasional historical references demands a date later that the 60s.
 So if we assume, as I do, that Peter is the author, we should probably date this letter near the end of Peter's life in 63-64 AD.